Rawrshak/Rawrshak-Improvement-Proposals/RIP-2 Unique Content/RIP-2 Unique Content.md

         -	address[] receiverAddresses
         -	uint256[] royaltyRates
         -   boolean creatorLocked
+    -   Checks whether the original asset supports IERC2981Upgradeable and IERC1155Upgradeable or ERC721Upgradeable interfaces.
     -   Checks whether the sum of the royalty rates exceed 2e5.
     -   Checks whether receiverAddresses.length equal royaltyRates.length
-    -	Checks whether the caller has the original item in their possession.
     -	Receives the original item.
+    -   Updates mappings.
     -   Mints unique item to specified address.
-    -   Updates mappings.
     -   Emits Mint Event.
 -	Burn function to burn an asset.
     -   Checks whether the person burning the asset is the owner of the unique item.
     -	Checks whether the asset is creator locked or if the caller is the creator.
     -	Burns unique item.
+    -   Deletes token information.
     -	Transfers the original item back to the user.
-    -   Deletes token information.
     -   Emits a Burn event.
 -	An originalAssetUri function to retrieve the uri of the original item.
 -   Two tokenURI functions to query the unique asset's latest uri version or a specific version.